The Important Value of Finding Quietude, a Time to Reflect and Renew

 The answer is simple and yet not always painless: to reach the light, we have to face the wound.
 That can mean reopening something we hoped was already healed, only to discover it still carries pain beneath the surface.
 It can be uncomfortable and sometimes scary—which is why we keep busy so we don't have to feel those negative feelings like guilt, anger, and grief.

-Joseph Campbell says, “The cave you fear to enter holds the treasure you seek.”
+"The cave you fear to enter holds the treasure you seek."

 I seek love and forgiveness, for myself and for all.
 I have to learn humility and face the fact that I cannot live life on my own.
 My ego is too fragile, and I am too weak.
-I surrender all, and when I do, I am filled with love and compassion in return.

-It is important to feel Safe and not Judged
+It is important to feel safe and not judged

 I encourage everyone to seek out ways that support your healing—approaches that help you tend to past wounds, neutralize trauma, and feel safe enough to let go.
 Healing cannot happen in the presence of judgment.
 When we feel safe to let go and heal, we can begin to flourish.